 Concussion Assessment and Management Program

-A concussion is a type of brain injury caused by a jolt or a blow to the head.
+A concussion or mild traumatic brain injury is a type of brain injury caused by a jolt or a blow to the head.
 It can alter the way the brain works in its normal state.
 The effects of a concussion are greater for children and adolescents because young brains are still developing.
 Failure to appropriately diagnose and manage a concussion in a young person can have a significant impact on academic as well as everyday functioning and these effects can be long term.

 Concussions can range from mild to severe and symptoms can appear immediately or show up days after initial injury.
 The duration of symptoms varies for every individual and is influenced by pre-injury actors as well as adherence to treatment guidelines.